hashicorp/vault/website/source/docs/internals/security.html.md

 policies are associated with a client), the highest access level permitted is used.
 For example, if the "engineering" policy permits read/write access to the "eng/" path, and the "ops" policy permits read access to the "ops/" path, then the user gets the union of those.
-Policy is matched using a longest-prefix match, or the most specific policy found.
+Policy is matched using a longest-prefix match, which is the most specific definied policy.

 Certain operations are only permitted by "root" users, which is a distinguished policy built into Vault.
 This is similar to the concept of a root user on a Unix system